 Save your SalesAgent query (it should look like this):

 That's it!
-Using Query Builder you've collected all the data you need for the quote document.
+Using Query Builder you've collected all the data for the quote document.
 Now, you can build a Document Template in Google Docs or Google Sheets connect it to Document Solution in Maven Documents, and fill it with data you have just acquired with Query Builder.
 You can also build a Document Template using Microsoft Word or Excel, and transfer and use queries defined in Query Builder.

 Variables are used to store values of standard types which cover all types needed for document generation.
 The value stored comes either straight from the user or is a value of a field of a record inside the Salesforce app.
 A complete list of types: